Skip to main content

 tcb hosting deploy ./index.html -e envId

-# Deploy static/index.js to static/index.js in the cloud
+# Deploy the index.js in the static directory to static/index.js in the cloud

 tcb hosting deploy ./static/index.js static/index.js -e envId